MagentaManifold/resume/resume.typ

   Technical Skills:
   - Advanced Python programming and generative AI skills developed through building generative neural networks and creating web scraper scripts.
   - Intermediate game development skills gained from creating an online minesweeper game.
-  - Competent HTML/CSS/JS/Vue3 skills gained from designing and implementing the main page of a music game contest.
+  - Rich experience with frontend technologies, including HTML, CSS/Tailwind, TypeScript, React, and Next.js, gained from designing and implementing the frontend of Groooove, a drum loop sharing platform.
   - Effective backend web developing skills gained from creating backend APIs for a web gallery using Node and Express.js in the course _Programming on the Web_.
   - Strong testing skills developed through writing unit tests for the backend of a web gallery using Mocha and the Chai assertion library in the course _Programming on the Web_.
   - High proficiency in Linux and Bash scripting, developed through daily use of Linux as the primary operating system and creating shell scripts for student data manipulation in the course _Software Tools and Systems Programming_.